Ractiurd/acqhunt/README.md

 # AcqHunt - Acquisition Hunt for Bug Bounty

 **AcqHunt** (short for Acquisition Hunt) is a command-line tool designed to help bug bounty hunters and cybersecurity professionals gather information about acquisitions related to a specific email address like Admin email or Registrant mail.
-It does this by querying two popular websites, **viewdns.info** and **website.informer.com**, and extracting domain names associated with the provided email address.
+It does this by querying two popular websites, **viewdns.info** and **website.informer.com**, **crt.sh** and extracting domain names associated with the provided email address.
 This script can be a valuable asset for expanding your scope and finding potential targets in bug bounty programs.

 ## Installation
 To install this Tool please use the following Command: